darioAnongba/merkle-tree-assignment/README.md

 A Sparse (meaning ‘thinly scattered’) Merkle tree is a data structure in which it can be proven that specific data doesn't exist within a merkle tree.
 An SMT is an authenticated key-value store, meaning that the key, or location, of a leaf and the content of the leaf are bound to each other.

-- Efficient proofs for non-membership
+- Efficient proofs for non-existence
-- Typically used to represent large state spaces
+- Used to represent large address space

 Implementation considerations: